 Black Hat SEO vs. White Hat SEO

-White Hat SEO is what is considered legal/acceptable techniques to reach your search engine optimization goals.
-Black Hat SEO would be the illegal/unethical tricks used to cut corners and increase your site’s ranking on search engine results pages.
+White Hat SEO is what is considered legal and acceptable techniques to reach your search engine optimization goals.
+Black Hat SEO involves deploying illegal or unethical tricks to cut corners and increase your site’s ranking on search engine results pages.
 Let’s explore both SEO approaches a bit further.

 Examples of black hat SEO are link buying, keyword stuffing, and invisible text, to name a few.
 Link buying is exactly what it sounds like.
 Buying backlinks to your site so that you can increase your search engine ranking is unethical